 When a child is placed for adoption, there is a chance that a lot of questions will go unanswered because they are never asked.
-It is very true that a child’s adoptive family is, in fact, their real family.
+A child’s adoptive family is indeed, in fact, their family.
 However, there are some things that the child should know about their birth family to understand their genetics and culture.

 I do believe it is important that a child have answers to the same general questions they would ask their parents, such as:

 - When you were a child, what did you want to be when you grew up?

 - How did you do in school?

 - Were there any subjects you struggled with?